Snowflake-Labs/schemachange/README.md

 * A__assign_roles.sql

 This type of change script is useful for an environment set up after cloning.
 Always scripts are applied always last.

+### Always First Script Naming

+Always First change scripts are executed with every run of schemachange as long as the configuration option is set to `True`; the default is `False`.
+This is an addition to the implementation of [Flyway Versioned Migrations](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations).
+The script name must following pattern:

+`AF__Some_description.sql`

+e.g.

+* AF__QA_Clone.sql
+* AF__STG_Clone.sql

+This type of change script is useful for cloning an environment at the start of the CI/CD process.
+When a release is created, the first step is to recreate the QA clone off production so the change scripts are applied to the most current version of the production environment.
+After QA approves the release, the cloning action is not needed, so the configuration option is set to `False` and the Always First scripts are skipped.
+Always First scripts are applied first when the configuration option is set to `True`.

 ### Script Requirements